phantom82/auspost/README.md

 c) Entry for endpoint details in the End_Point__mdt metadata type.<br>
 d) New fields creation in Apex_Callout__c for the payload.<br>

--The callout limit is 250000 calls/ 24 hours, at 200 cases getting closed a min is approx. 100000 cases in 8 hours.<br>
+-At 200 cases getting closed a min is approx. 100000 cases in 8 hours.
+Advisable to execute integration batch after hours.<br>
 -There are 100 callouts allowed per apex transaction but only possible if the service at the other end supports.
 Most of the cases, a good percentage will time out.
 Therefore, the batch needs to be executed in small chucks i.e. 10.

 <b>Testing:</b>
 1. Pull the git source into a scratch org.
-2. Create couple of cases in the org developer console using:
+2. Create couple of cases in the org developer console using:<br>
   //--------------- CASE CREATION--<br>
 List<Case> caseList = new List<Case>();<br>
 for(Integer i=0; i<100; i++) {<br>